tylerjlivermore/tylerjlivermore/README.md

 # 👋 Hello, I’m Tyler
 Just getting started on this journey ✨
 - ⚙️ I’m interested in MySQL and automation.
+- 🕯️ My work experience is in the development and maintenance of manufacturing and Biomass systems.
 - 🤓 I’m currently learning Java.

 <!---